 The usual way electoral results maps are presented can be deceiving, over-emphasising large but sparsely populated rural areas and under-emphasising densely populated ones.
-Here’s another way to make sense of last night’s results.
+Here’s another way to make sense of 2020’s election results.

 In 2017, I debuted the hexamap: a way to present the election results by making each electorate the same size.
 This reflects the equal political power of each electorate, and lets us display the political balance of the country more accurately.
 I’ve broken down the candidate and party votes, below.